Stevetm2/K2_Custom_Macros/README.md

 1.1.
 FIL_RFID_AUTO_SAVE_ON

-After clicking this macro, the user can initiate a print with filament Calibation enable.
+After clicking this macro, the user can initiate a print with filament Calibation enabled.
 On completion of that print, the printer will store the Calibrated PA and Flow parameters into the RFID filament database.
-After which, the printer will use these settings every time that same filament (with the same RFID) is used in a single or multi-color print.
+After which, the printer will use these settings every time that same filament (or filament with the same RFID) is used in a single or multi-color print.

 Technical note : These settings are stored in a database file in the file list, the file is called variables_macro_settings.txt and can be modified if needed (but you should allow the macros to do that work).
 In the file, in json format, the right most 6 hex digits of the 16 digit RFID code represents the filament color, this will help a little to spot which filament is which.